Floppin8/Floppin8/README.md

-- 👋 Hi, I’m @Chessin8tor
+- 👋 Hi, I’m @Floppydisker
 - 👀 I’m interested in Java and C++
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on a game